volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 ## Accessing capturing group

-To access the content of capturing group, use dollar sign with the group number.
+To access the content of the capturing group, use a dollar sign with the group number.

 Group numbers start with `1` and are numbered from left to right.

-The first capturing group can be accessed using `$1`, second one by `$2` and so on.
+The first capturing group can be accessed using `$1`, the second one by `$2` and so on.

 ## Example #1